vindicindic/converted_hindu_temples/README.md

 # Converted Hindu Temples
-A list of Hindu temples that have been converted or modified or used to build Muslim structures
+A list of Hindu temples that have been converted or modified or used to build Islamic structures

 #### Source of data: Hindu Temples What Happened To Them by Sitaram Goel